themartiancompany/ur/README.md

 # Ur

-Decentralized, distributed, permissionless, uncensorable, undeletable, unstoppable, user repository and application store.
+Decentralized, distributed, permissionless, uncensorable, undeletable, unstoppable, User Repository and Application Store.

 The Ur is an integral part of the OS-like software collection known as Life, and its main extension, DogeOS and part of the Human Instrumentality Project (HIP).

-Formally speaking, the Ur the set of programs and smart contracts you find in this software repository, together with their network deployments, whose addresses can be found in the `contracts/deployments` directory.
+Formally speaking, the Ur is the set of programs and smart contracts you find in this software repository, together with their network deployments, whose addresses can be found in the `contracts/deployments` directory.